L. Gasseri DAIRY instructions

 You’ll need:

-• An appliance that can maintain a constant temperature of 100F for 36 hours, and which can ideally hold at least one 1-quart jar.
-Best two options are a sous-vide device or a yogurt maker with an adjustable temperature setting.
+- An appliance that can maintain a constant temperature of 100F for 36 hours, and which can ideally hold at least one 1-quart jar.
+Best two options are a sous-vide device or a yogurt maker with adjustable time and temperature settings, such as Luvele.
 (Other options that might work are: Instant Pot / slow cooker / brewing or kombucha warmer/heater - if these can be set to 100F for 36 hours and hold at least one 1-quart jar).

-• Can’t find ultra-pasteurized?
+- Can’t find ultra-pasteurized?
 Heat the dairy to 195F/90C for 10 minutes, then let it cool to 100F before starting the recipe.
-Most organic dairy is ultra-pasteurized.
 Use dairy without additives.
 Goat milk will yield a thin result.

 Steps:

-• Reculture: To make a new batch, repeat these instructions but use 2 tablespoons of your previous batch of cultured dairy as your starter.
-(And don't forget the prebiotic fiber!)
+- Reculture: To make a new batch, repeat these instructions but use 2 tablespoons of your previous batch of cultured dairy as your starter.
+Don't forget the prebiotic fiber.
+Don't add new starter from a sachet.
 If the previous batch separated, use 1 tablespoon of the curds and 1 tablespoon of the whey (or 2 tablespoons of whey if the curd is too firm) as your starter.

 Note: Store the starter culture in the refrigerator or freezer until you're ready to use it.